rit3sh-x/dumroad/README.md

 ### 6. Admin & Content Management

 Payload CMS provides an admin UI (configured in `src/payload.config.ts`) for managing collections, users, and content.
 Admins and vendors can use this interface to manage products, orders, and more.

----

-In summary, Dumroad’s codebase is organized for clarity and scalability, with a strong separation of concerns between frontend, backend, business logic, and data management.
-The use of tRPC and Payload CMS ensures type safety and flexibility throughout the stack.

 ## Contributing